-You can also protect your WiFi network through a VPN based router.
-Read our guide on VPN router for more information.
+You can also protect your WiFi network through a VPN-based router.
+Read our guide on the VPN router for more information.

-Publicly available Wi-Fi’s are located in public places where people could gain easy access to the internet.
-You encounter public Wi-Fi’s in your daily life when visiting public places.
-Due to the nature of these Wi-Fi’s, many people access the internet.
-Mumbai city has over 500 Wi-Fi hotspots which is the highest number of count for any city.
+Publicly available Wi-Fi is located in public places where people could gain easy access to the internet.
+You encounter public Wi-Fis in your daily life when visiting public places.
+Due to the nature of this Wi-Fi, many people access the internet.

 Where are these Wi-Fi available?

-The most common places where these Wi-Fi’s can be found includes:
+The most common places where these Wi-Fis can be found include:

 - Restaurants, café, coffee shops